spawn(body, ...)

 Makes the runtime system a distributed node.
 The

-first argument is the name string of the node
+first argument is the name string of the node, which can be

 format.